 The Bachelor of Computer Science (BCS) degree program is an outcome of an enormous effort of the staff of the Department of Computer Science.
 One of the prime objectives of this degree programme is to prepare the undergraduates for a career in Computer Science and Information Technology, which is one of the major driving forces of the economic development of Sri Lanka.
-Students admitted to the program will pursue a full-scale Computer Science (General).
+Students admitted to the program will pursue a full-scale Computer Science programme of three years leading to the degree of Bachelor of Computer Science (General).
 Based on the performance, a limited number of students will be selected to study an extra year leading to the degree of Bachelor of Computer Science (Honours).
 One of the prime objectives of the Honours degree is to offer in-depth knowledge in selected areas of computer science for those who wish to pursue an academic and/or research careers.